I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/nfcradiodev/ni-nfcradiodev-ioctl-nfcrm-set-radio-state.md

 <p> </p>

 ## -remarks
 <p>The <b>STATUS_INVALID_PARAMETER</b> return code is no longer required.
 A bug was discovered in Windows 10 build 10240, that Windows would send a non-null output parameter with this IOCTL.
 This bug was fixed in later versions of Windows.
 To simplify code, drivers can ignore the output parameters in all versions of Windows 10.</p>

-<p>The <b>STATUS_INVALID_PARAMETER</b> return code is no longer required.
-A bug was discovered in Windows 10 build 10240, that Windows would send a non-null output parameter with this IOCTL.
-This bug was fixed in later versions of Windows.
-To simplify code, drivers can ignore the output parameters in all versions of Windows 10.</p>

-<p>The <b>STATUS_INVALID_PARAMETER</b> return code is no longer required.
-A bug was discovered in Windows 10 build 10240, that Windows would send a non-null output parameter with this IOCTL.
-This bug was fixed in later versions of Windows.
-To simplify code, drivers can ignore the output parameters in all versions of Windows 10.</p>

-<p>The <b>STATUS_INVALID_PARAMETER</b> return code is no longer required.
-A bug was discovered in Windows 10 build 10240, that Windows would send a non-null output parameter with this IOCTL.
-This bug was fixed in later versions of Windows.
-To simplify code, drivers can ignore the output parameters in all versions of Windows 10.</p>

-<p>The <b>STATUS_INVALID_PARAMETER</b> return code is no longer required.
-A bug was discovered in Windows 10 build 10240, that Windows would send a non-null output parameter with this IOCTL.
-This bug was fixed in later versions of Windows.
-To simplify code, drivers can ignore the output parameters in all versions of Windows 10.</p>

-<p>The <b>STATUS_INVALID_PARAMETER</b> return code is no longer required.
-A bug was discovered in Windows 10 build 10240, that Windows would send a non-null output parameter with this IOCTL.
-This bug was fixed in later versions of Windows.
-To simplify code, drivers can ignore the output parameters in all versions of Windows 10.</p>

 ## -requirements